eth-ait/GauSTAR/README.md

 ### Training

-First, convert the camera parameters to the Gaussian Splatting format.
-This step only needs to be performed once:
+First, convert camera parameters to the Gaussian Splatting format.
+This step only needs to be performed once per dataset.

 ```Shell
 python gaussian_splatting/train.py \